Enabling the AI Copilot

 When deploying Microcks using its Helm Chart, you can enable and configure the AI Copilot using a values.yaml file or with --set flags on the command line.

-Here are below the properties that are available for configuration:
+Below are the properties that are available for configuration:

 features: